 What this did was that I began to withdraw, even from those who were helping me.
 I began to wonder when and if I would say something that would be the proverbial straw that would break their camel’s back of listening.

-I also found the majority who hadn’t experienced loss first-hand or not trained often spoke through their lens, what they didn’t realise was that our worldview was now completely different.
+I also found the majority who hadn’t experienced loss first-hand or were not trained often spoke through their perspective of life, what they didn’t realise was that our worldview was now completely different.
 The things I feel and am going through are not what they’re going through.

 To Be Continued Next Wednesday…